 Because your baby's fingernails grow very quickly and babies can easily scratch themselves, file or cut the nails about twice a week.
 Your baby's toenails don't grow as quickly.
 You can probably get away with cutting them a couple of times a month.
 Just watch out for any jagged edges that you may need to trim.

 Whether you opt for baby scissors, a baby nail clipper, or a nail file is up to you.
 Considering the tiny size of baby's nails, decide which one you're most comfortable using.
 Filing generally runs less of a risk that you'll cut your baby's skin.
-Never bite off your baby's nails -- you could give her an infection.
+Never bite off your baby's nails -- you could give them an infection.

 Here are some tips to make cutting nails easier: